Alpha Fetoprotein (AFP) Tumor Marker Test

 Frequently Asked Questions (FAQs)

-What is an Alpha fetoprotein (AFP) tumor marker test?
+What is the Alpha fetoprotein (AFP) tumor marker test?

-A blood test that measures the level of AFP in the blood.
+A blood test that measures the level of alpha-fetoprotein in the blood.

 Why is the AFP tumor marker test performed?

-To help diagnose and monitor certain cancers, such as liver cancer and germ cell tumors.
+To help diagnose and monitor certain types of cancer, such as liver cancer and germ cell tumors.

 What are normal AFP levels?